Translation via Annotation: A Computational Study of Translating Classical Chinese into Japanese: The Expressiveness of the Kundoku Mark System

 \subsection{Automaton and Transducer}

-Since the reading of \begin{CJK}{UTF8}{ipxm}レ mark and 一二 like mark\end{CJK} can be described as stack operations, we define a Pushdown Automaton (PDA) and transduction operations to read a list of Chinese characters with \begin{CJK}{UTF8}{ipxm}レ mark and 一二 like mark\end{CJK} and output them in Japanese order. \begin{CJK}{UTF8}{ipxm}— mark\end{CJK} can be easily fitted in this PDA by regarding characters connected by it as one single unit in the input alphabet.
+Since the reading of \begin{CJK}{UTF8}{ipxm}レ mark and 一二 like mark\end{CJK} can be described as stack operations, we define a Pushdown Automaton (PDA) and transduction operations to read a list of Chinese characters and output them in the target Japanese order. \begin{CJK}{UTF8}{ipxm}— mark\end{CJK} can be easily incorporated into this PDA by regarding characters connected by it as single units in the input alphabet.
 This PDA reads character-mark pairs and only accepts sentences with valid annotation.

 \begin{CJK}{UTF8}{ipxm}

 \begin{itemize} \item \textbf{States}: $Q = \{q_0, q_1, q_2, q_3, q_4\}$ \item \textbf{Input Alphabet}: $\Sigma = C \cup M$ \item \textbf{Stack Alphabet}: $\Gamma = \Sigma \cup \{Z_0\}$ \item \textbf{Initial State}: $q_0$ \item \textbf{Accepting States}: $F = \{q_4\}$ \item \textbf{Initial Stack Symbol}: $Z_0$ \end{itemize}